jumabon/NEUBIAS_Group5/Presentation_notes.md

 New structure:
 - the container is passed as a argument of the init, the tabs call each other to pass commands

-# issues
-- too many lines
-- checking the box should redo measures

 # optional
 highlight selected cell from table